parker-friedli/parker-friedli.github.io/index.md

   actions:
     - label: "My Projects"
       url: "/portfolio/"
 excerpt: "Parker Friedli is an aspiring mechanical engineer with a passion for transforming innovative ideas into tangible solutions.
-Currently pursuing a Bachelor of Science in Mechanical Engineering at Vanderbilt University, she is dedicated to turning chaos into order through engineering.:
+Currently pursuing a Bachelor of Science in Mechanical Engineering at Vanderbilt University, she is dedicated to turning chaos into order through engineering."
   - image_path: assets/img/syringe_real.png
     alt: "Syringe Pump"
     title: "Custom Fabricated Syringe Pump"